HabitatFramework/UserGuide/interface/interface.rst

 	* **HLU Query Builder** - the original interface supplied with the HLU Tool
 	* **HLU Advanced Query Builder** - a new interface that provides more user-friendly and flexible functionality.

-Users can choose their preferred interface in the user Options (see :ref:`sql_query_options` for details).
+Users can choose their preferred interface in the user Options (see :ref:`options_filter` for details).

 .. index::